Schedule – 2020

 We are responsible for putting away all chairs and stands left on stage at the end of each rehearsal and concert (unless our stage manager indicates otherwise).

-Dress for evening classical concerts in the Ernst Cultural Center
+Dress for evening classical concerts, incl.
+Ernst and Schlesinger

 Men: Black pants, white shirt, black jacket, black necktie, with black shoes and black socks.